The real estate investing business can be a time-consuming endeavor.

 I already mentioned the main features, but now let’s take a more in-depth look at them.

-With REIPro, you can search 150 million leads, which for investors are usually motivated sellers.
+With REIPro, you can search 150 million leads.
+For investors, these are usually motivated sellers.

 There are different categories you can choose from and focus your search on, such as: